Ethan2541/bbrl_subspaces/docs/agents.md

 ### SubspaceAction

 The `SubspaceAction` agent is a Gaussian actor used to compute the `action_logprobs`.
-It leverages a neural network using `LinearSubspace` modules.
+It leverages a neural network using a sequence of `LinearSubspace` modules.
 As such, the anchors are not exactly trained independently, because the output of the first layer, that depends on all the anchors, is used as an input to the next layer.

 ## Critic